 The Village Green is a hub of creativity.
 Here visitors can watch rural crafts and theatre shows from Bradwell’s Storybag Theatre Company or listen to the soothing sounds of Jed Hone’s jazz band and the Bakewell Silver Band, who play at intervals throughout the day.

 Always one of the most popular areas of the show, the Food and Farming Marquee gives a platform to specialist food producers from all over the area.
 There are competitions for cheese and meat products and a range of traders selling everything from pies to pickles.

 Our new Farmers’ Market, introduced in 2015, will be situated next to the Food & Farming marquee in 2016, making this a real hub for foodies.

 Apres Show will return for the second year on the Wednesday evening of Show week.
-The Showground will be open to everyone from 6pm and we would love you to join us for drinks and live music entertainment from local singer Chris Measham.
+We would love you to join us for drinks and live music entertainment from local singer Chris Measham.
 Bars will stay open until late.